kimiasedighi/made-template/README.md

 To view each exercise feedback, navigate to Actions -> Exercise Feedback in the repository.

-The exercise feedback is triggered whenever you make a change to files in the exercises folder and push your changes to GitHub.
+The exercise feedback is triggered whenever a change is made to files in the 'exercises' folder and pushed to GitHub.
 To see the feedback, open the latest GitHub Action run, then open the exercise-feedback job and the Exercise Feedback step.
 You should see command line output similar to this:

 ```sh
 Found exercises/exercise1.jv, executing model...